FonsterMeister/IoT-Project/README.md

 ## Transmitting the data / connectivity

 #### Frequency of data being sent
-Data is transmitted only at moments of change; when the system is first activated and then whenever the state of door changes, either from beings closed to opened or vice versa.
-To reduce faulty readings and avoid overloading and prevents exceeding upload limits on Adafruit IO and Discord.
+Data is transmitted only at moments of change; when the system is first activated and then whenever the state of the door changes, either from being closed to opened or vice versa.
+To reduce faulty readings and avoid overloading and prevent exceeding upload limits on Adafruit IO and Discord a 5 second timeout is in effect.

 #### Wireless protocols
 The Raspberry Pi Pico WH utilizes WiFi to communicate.
 It communicates with:
-* Adafurit IO via the MQTT protocol
+* Adafruit IO via the MQTT protocol
 * A local flask server over HTTP

 The Flask server, also running on a device that utilizes WiFi, communicates with: